mat1en/hltvorg-data-retrieval/README.md

 *note: this is a personal project and any api provided is not official.

-*since this project use https request to get data, any abuse or illegal behaviour may cause a ip ban from hltv.org.
+*since this project use https request to get data, any abuse or illegal behaviour may cause an ip ban from hltv.org.